Simulation-Software-Engineering/Lecture-Material/00_organization/challenge_intro_slides.md

 ## Reports

-- Please also submit a report for each presentation
+- Submit a report for each step
 - 1-2 pages (2500-5000 chars)
 - Written in markdown
-- Submission via a merge request to the [GitLab challenge repo](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2223/challenge)
+- Submission via a merge request to the [GitLab challenge repo](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2425/challenge)
 - Add links, instructions, ... should work like a compact summary for everybody in the end
 - Will be visible to everybody in SSE group
 - We will prepare templates